tuture-dev/cli/docs/TUTURE_YML_SPEC.md

 - Changes to **tuture.yml** will not be tracked by default.

-Each diff file has three fields:
+Each diff file has four fields:

 #### `file`

 Path to this changed file (from the tutorial root).
 Tuture will extract this information for you from Git logs.

+#### `intro`

+Introduction displayed before code change.

 #### `explain`

 This is similar to `explain` of a step.
 You should explain why this file is added or changed.
+Explanation will be displayed after code change.

 #### `collapse`